Daniel-KM/Omeka-S-module-ModelViewer/README.md

 Don't forget to reenable it after upload, because it is a security issue, or add other security checks somewhere else, in particular during authentication or with a server virus scanner (generally the [clam av] on Linux server).

+### Identification of xml Collada files

+Because Collada files are xml files, they are not automatically recognized by Omeka.

+To identify them, there are two solutions: use the file extension `.dae` or install the module [Next], that identify the xml-dae files with the vendor media type `model/vnd.collada+xml`.

 ### Size warning